The founder of the Catholic Church14 Mar 2016, by Doctrines in

-It is a general believe that the Catholic Church is the mother Church, and this is the fact.
-All other denominations broke out from the Catholic Church directly or indirectly; the Catholic Church is the Church of Christ, the apostolic Church and the Church with the “keys”.
+It is a general belief that the Catholic Church is the Mother Church, which is the fact.
+All other denominations broke out from the Catholic Church directly or indirectly; the Catholic Church is the Church of Christ, the apostolic Church, and the Church with the “keys.”

-Somebody once said that he believes that the “keys” were given to the Catholic Church but that the Church has lost the “keys”.
-The point he tried to make is that the Catholic Church is actually the first on earth, but that the Church has lost her authority.
-Well, I don’t really want to go into that argument but to simply say that if the “keys” were given to the Church by the God to whom nothing can be hidden, will he not find and restore the “keys” if they were actually lost?
-By the way, the authority is God’s and he gave it to the Church fully aware of her human weakness.
-Individuals in the Church may show signs of weakness but the Church as a body stands strong and remains the mystery of man’s union with God.
+Somebody once said that he believes that the “keys” were given to the Catholic Church but that the Church has lost the “keys.”
+The point he tried to make is that the Catholic Church is actually the first on earth, but that the Church has lost its authority.
+Well, I don’t really want to go into that argument but to say that if the “keys” were given to the Church by the God to whom nothing can be hidden, will he not find and restore the “keys” if they were actually lost?
+By the way, the authority is God’s, and he gave it to the Church fully aware of her human weakness.
+Individuals in the Church may show signs of weakness, but the Church as a body stands strong and remains the mystery of man’s union with God.

 For the author of that article, the origin of the Catholic Church is paganism.
 He argued that the Catholic Church Christianized pagan religions and paganized Christianity.
 He historically connected the Church with the Roman traditions and Emperors as the Church’s origin.

-I would begin by acknowledging the fact that the Church did had contact with paganism and continues to have contact with it.
+I would begin by acknowledging that the Church did have contact with paganism and continues to have contact with it.
 Any Christian denomination that claims not to have had contact with paganism is still very far from true evangelism.
 You cannot be a true evangelist without having contacts with pagans; how do you convert pagans without having contacts with them?

-On the other hand, the Church is human and work among human beings with the help of God.
-No one can doubt the fact that the Catholic Church had contacts with the Roman tradition and Emperors as the author of that article expressed, and the Church will continue to have contacts with human authorities because she works among them, but the Church’s authority is from above.
+On the other hand, the Church is human and work among human beings with God’s help.
+No one can doubt the fact that the Catholic Church had contacts with the Roman tradition and Emperors, as the author of that article expressed, and the Church will continue to have contacts with human authorities because she works among them.
+Still, the Church’s authority is from above.
 The author mentioned some things that the Catholic Church believes in but not mentioned in the bible or the New Testament.
 (Search and read about the faith of the Catholic Church on this blog)

 The author argued that the Catholic Church only claim that the Church was founded by Christ himself and concluded his argument with the impression that the Church lied.

-I would like to ask; what do you understand by the word “Church”?
-The word “Church” is from the Greek word “ekklesia”, which means “gathering” or “assembly”.
-The Church therefore is not the building but the assembly of the people of God.
+I want to ask; what do you understand by the word “Church”?
+The word “Church” is from the Greek word “ekklesia,” which means “gathering” or “assembly.”
+The Church, therefore, is not the building but the assembly of the people of God.
 If you believe this to be true, then it means that there was a “Church” even in the time of the Old Testament because there was an assembly of God’s people then.
-They may not have used the word “Church”, but there was an “ekklesia”.
+They may not have used the word “Church,” but there was an “ekklesia.”

 There was also “ekklesia” in the New Testament, the assembly of God’s people.
-Jesus did not leave this assembly (The Church) without reorganizing it and putting it under the care of somebody while he (Jesus Christ) remains the Lord and master of the same Church.
-Jesus built an “ekklesia”, “assembly”, a “Church”.
-He said to Peter; And I tell you, you are Peter, and on this rock I will build my Church, and the gates of Hedes will not prevail against it.
+Jesus did not leave this assembly (The Church) without reorganizing it and putting it under somebody’s care while he (Jesus Christ) remains the Lord and master of the same Church.
+Jesus built an “ekklesia,” “assembly,” a “Church.”
+He said to Peter; And I tell you, you are Peter, and on this rock, I will build my Church, and the gates of Hades will not prevail against it.
 I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
 Mt.
 16-18-19.
 This Church was born or liberated on Pentecost day when the Holy Spirit descended on the apostles to empower and liberate them for the gospel of Jesus Christ.
 This Church that was born was a Church for all and still a Church for all; it is an assembly of every believer in the Lord Jesus Christ.
-The Church is universal and that is the meaning of the name “Catholic”.
-The Catholic Church is so called because it is universal, and the Church is Catholic because it proclaims the fullness of faith (ccc 868).
+The Church is universal, and that is the meaning of the name “Catholic.”
+The Catholic Church is so-called because it is universal, and the Church is Catholic because it proclaims the fullness of the faith (ccc 868).

-The name “Catholic” became attached to this Church that Christ built on a “rock”, and even in the Nicaea Council held in 325 A.D., the name was used.
+The name “Catholic” became attached to this Church that Christ built on a “rock,” and even in the Nicaea Council held in 325 A.D., the name was used.
 Jesus is the founder of the Catholic Church, and the Catholic Church is undeniably the first and the mother Church with St. Peter the rock as the first Pope.
-The Catholic Church is the Church with the apostolic secession through the sacrament of the holy Order.
+The Catholic Church is the Church with the apostolic secession through the sacrament of the Holy Orders.
 (Search this blog and read about St. Peter as the first Pope).
-All other Christian denominations broke out from the Catholic Church directly or indirectly, this is historically proven.
+All other Christian denominations broke out from the Catholic Church directly or indirectly; this is historically proven.

-Since Jesus Christ said he would build a Church upon the faith of the apostle Peter, and the Catholic Church is the first Church on earth, then it therefore means that the Catholic Church is the Church built by Christ.
-Even though the name “Catholic” may not have been used at that time just as the name “Pope” was not used for Peter, but the fact remains that there was no other Church at that time.
-No human been would have ‘started’ the Catholic Church as we have Church founders today; many of these founders were born Catholics and many of them are baptized Catholics.
-They broke out of the Catholic Church and this separation continues, hence the proliferation of Churches today.
+Since Jesus Christ said he would build a Church upon the faith of the apostle Peter, and the Catholic Church is the first Church on earth, it means that the Catholic Church is the Church built by Christ.
+Even though the name “Catholic” may not have been used at that time, just as the name “Pope” was not used for Peter, but the fact remains that there was no other Church at that time.
+No human been would have ‘started’ the Catholic Church as we have Church founders today; many of these founders were born Catholics, and many of them are baptized Catholics.
+They broke out of the Catholic Church, and this separation continues, hence the proliferation of Churches today.

-The Church did Christianized some pagan practices, but that is not acceptance of paganism.
-The author of that article who claims the ‘paganic’ origin of the Catholic Church celebrates Christmas himself on the 25th of December, yet that date was a pagan date Christianized.
-It was the day the pagans celebrated the feast of the sun but Christianized to be the day to celebrate the birth of the Son of God.
+The Church did Christianize some pagan practices, but that is not an acceptance of paganism.
+The author of that article claims the ‘paganic’ origin of the Catholic Church celebrates Christmas himself on the 25th of December, yet that date was a pagan date Christianized.
+It was the day the pagans celebrated the sun’s feast but Christianized to be the day to celebrate the birth of the Son of God.